kmcquighan/Calc-II-Growth-Rates/README.md

 You can either download the files and run the Notebook on your local machine or you can launch the Notebook by clicking on the mybinder.org link below.

 [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org:/repo/kmcquighan/calc-ii-growth-rates)

+If you download the files to your computer make sure that you have the GrowthRateTools.py file: these are the backend functions that create the simulations in the notebook.